DevExpress/devextreme-documentation/concepts/05 Widgets/File Manager/10 Bind to File Systems/10 Object File System.md

 Create an Array file provider and assign the array of hierarchical JSON objects to the provider's [data](/Documentation/ApiReference/UI_Widgets/dxFileManager/File_Providers/Array/Configuration/#data) option to bind the **FileManager** widget to a hierarchical data structure.

-The provider automatically binds data objects to the widget if the data objects have default fields in its structure.
+The provider automatically binds data objects to the widget if the data objects have default fields in their structure.
 For example:

     var fileSystem = [
     {